 Earnings per share and diluted earnings per share are defined as the ratio of the attributable net income to the relevant number of ordinary shares.

-Trade accounts receivable and other current assets are carried at amortised cost less allowances for credit losses.
-Trade accounts payable and other payables are carried at amortised cost.
-The carrying amount of such items virtually corresponds to their fair value.
+Financial liabilities are carried at amortised cost.
+The carrying amount of such items reasonably approximates to their fair value.

 Derivatives are initially recorded at fair value and subsequently adjusted for fair value changes.
 The recognition of derivatives in the Group’s balance sheet is based on internal valuations or on the valuation of the respective financial institution.
 See Note 15 for an allocation of the balance sheet items to the classification by categories.